albimc/Project_Navigation/README.md

 # Project_Navigation
-Udacity nanodegree assignment on DQN
+Training agent to navigate task using DQN